TL;DR: Every Rodz webhook payload includes an

 Should I verify webhooks in development and staging environments?

-Yes.
-Always verify signatures in every environment.
+Yes, always.
 Skipping verification in development creates a false sense of security and means bugs in your verification logic will only surface in production.
 Use a separate webhook secret for each environment to maintain isolation.

 What is the performance impact of HMAC-SHA256 verification?